project-repo/cagebreak/README.md

 #### Usage Philosophy

-Cagebreak is built to suit the needs of its creators.
-This section outlines how we intended some parts of cagebreak and might ease the learning curve a little bit.
+Cagebreak was originally built to suit the needs of its creators.
+This section outlines how we intended some parts of cagebreak and might ease learning how to use cagebreak a little bit.
 Please note that this does not replace the man pages or the FAQ.
-Also, cagebreak is a few bits that modify some other bits and pixels, if it works for you in some different way that's ok too.
+Also, this is in no way intended as a guide on how cagebreak must be used but rather as a source of inspiration and of explanations for why certain particularities.

 1. Cagebreak is keyboard-based.
 Everything regarding cagebreak can be done through the keyboard and it is our view that it should be.
 This does not mean